 In 2011 Nausheen relocated to Pakistan shooting films like Josh (Against the Grain), and Downward Dog which were at the forefront of Pakistan’s New Wave of filmmaking.

 Working on four different continents and traveling to over 25 countries still didn’t prepare her for filming 20 Regeln für Sylvie (20 Rules! for Sylvie), which helped her realize that it was possible to shoot a film when everyone around you was speaking in Swiss-German or French, but her ability to order a “café au lait, s'il vous plaît” was next to worthless on a film set.

-Nausheen not only shoots with cameras but with a bow and arrows as well, her eclectic interests range from archery, to fine art, to superhero comic books, and urban exploration.
+Nausheen not only shoots with cameras but with a bow and arrow as well, her eclectic interests range from archery, to fine art, to superhero comic books, and urban exploration.
 As a Pakistani-American she has straddled two cultures all her life.
 That often gives her a unique perspective as an insider and outsider.
 Her singular background and experiences come together to inspire her as a storyteller and help her create visuals that resonate across many cultures.
 Nausheen has been a Film Independent Project:Involve Fellow, a Berlin Talents participant, a Firelight Fellow and is a current Chicken & Egg Eggcelerator Lab participant and she was recently named one of DOCNYC’s “40 Under 40” filmmakers.
 She is based in New York, Los Angeles and Karachi, where she has broken boundaries to become the only female cinematographer in Pakistan.